-3.CS.T.1 Identify and utilize common troubleshooting strategies to solve simple hardware and software problems.

-Although computing systems may vary, common troubleshooting strategies can be used on them, such as checking connections and power or swapping a working part in place of a potentially defective part.
-Rebooting a machine is commonly effective because it resets the computer.
-Because computing devices are composed of an interconnected system of hardware and software, troubleshooting strategies may need to address both.

-Subconcept: Cybersecurity (C) 3.NI.C.1 Identify real-world cybersecurity problems and how personal information can be protected.
-Just as we protect our personal property oline, we also need to protect our devices and the information stored on them.
+Identify and utilize use common troubleshooting strategies to solve simple hardware and software problems.
+Although computing systems may vary, common troubleshooting strategies can be used on them, such as checking connections and power or swapping a working part in place of a potentially defective part can be used to restore functionality.
+Restarting a computer (rebooting) is commonly effective because it resets the machine.
+Rebooting a machine is com-Computing devices are composed of an interconnected system of hardware and software, troubleshooting strategies may need to address both.
+Practice(s): Communicating About Computing: 7.2 Commented [48]: change utilize to use Commented [49]: Added and deleted wording for Concept: Networks and the Internet (NI) Subconcept: Cybersecurity (C) 3.NI.C.1 Identify real-world cybersecurity problems and how personal information can be protected.
+Just as we protect our personal property online, we also need to protect our devices and the information stored on them.
 Information can be protected using various security measures.
 These measures can be physical and/or digital.
-For example, discussion topics could be based on current events related to cybersecurity or topics that are applicable to students and the programs/devices they use.
-Practice(s): Communicating about Computing, Recognizing and Defining Computational Problems: 7.1, 3.1 Subconc ept: Network, Communication, and Organization (NCO) 3.NI.
-NCO.1 Model how information flows in a physical or wireless path to travel to be sent and received There are physical paths for communicating information, such as Ethernet cables, and wireless paths, such as Wi-Fi.
-Often, information travels on a combination of physical and wireless paths; for example, wireless paths originate from a physical connection point.
-Practice(s): Developing and Using Abstractions: 4.3

-Subconcept: Collection, Visualization and Transformation (CVT) 3.DA.
-Select tools from a specified list to collect, organize, and present data visually to highlight relationships and support a claim.
-CVT.1
+For example, discussion topics could be based on current events related to cybersecurity or topics that are applicable to students and the programs/devices they use such as adding passwords to lock devices.
+Practice(s): Communicating about Computing, Recognizing and Defining Computational Problems: 7.1, 3.1 Subconcept: Network, Communication, and Organization (NCO) Model how information lows in a physical or wireless path to travel to be sent and received is sent and received through a physical NCO.1 There are physical paths for communicating information, such as Ethernet cables, and wireless paths (Wifi), such as Wi Fi.
+Often, information travels on a combination of physical and wireless paths.; for example, wireless paths originate from a physical connection point and travel through multiple devices and wired or wireless connections to their end point.
+Models could include visual, physical, or alternate representations.
+Practice(s): Developing and Using Abstractions: 4.3 Commented [50]: grammar fix spelling Commented [51]: Changed wording for standard clarification.
+Commented [52]: Added language for clarification of Draft Arizona Computer Science Standards Page 36 Concept: Data and Analysis (DA) Subconcept: Collection, Visualization and Transformation (CVT) 3.DA.
+CVT.1 Select tools from a specified list to collect, organize, and present data visually to highlight relationships and support a claim.
 Tools are chosen based upon the type of measurement they use as well as the type of data people wish to observe.
 Organizing data can make interpreting and communicating it to others easier.
 Data points can be clustered by a number of commonalities.

-Practice(s): Developing and Using Abstractions, Creating Computational Artifacts: 4.1, 5.1

-3.DA.S.1 | Recognize different file extensions.
+Practice(s): Developing and Using Abstractions, Creating Computational Artifacts: 4.1, 5.1 Subconcept: Storage (S) 3.DA.S.1 Recognize different file extensions.